-- Immediately respond and meet with the victim. - Coordinate medical treatment, if needed. - Inform victims of their rights and options. - Initiate a criminal investigation, if so desired. - Offer University Counseling Center Services. - Collect and secure physical evidence. - Determine if a Timely Warning should be issued. - Notify SLED, Title IX, the Office of Student Life, and other departments as indicated.

-• Collect Clery statistical information.
+- Immediately respond and meet with the victim. - Coordinate medical treatment, if needed. - Inform victims of their rights and options. - Initiate a criminal investigation, if so desired. - Offer University Counseling Center Services. - Collect and secure physical evidence. - Determine if a Timely Warning should be issued. - Notify SLED, Title IX, the Victim's Advocate, and other departments as indicated. - Collect Clery statistical information.